Reading Time: 7 minutes

 Language schools looking to increase direct inquiries from prospects should make advertising a central component of their social media student recruitment strategy.

-Plus, with incredible targeting options like those provided by Facebook, language schools can ensure that their ads are seen by the right audiences.
+Plus, with incredible targeting options like those provided by Facebook, language schools can ensure that the right audiences see their ads.
 You can target by country, city, gender, age, interests, and even A/B test your ads to refine their content for maximized ROI.

 Learn more about online recruitment for language schools